Dclunk/silakka54_keymap/README.md

 Layer 2 has all the function keys, as well as some punctuation that is missing.
 On the left side, there is mostly programming punctuation (e.g. brackets).
 The right side has a few other punctuation keys missing.
 This layer is activated by pressing the middle button of the thumb cluster on each hand (MO(1) and RCtrl).

 ![Layer 2](images/silakka54_layer2.png)

+## Notes

+- There are a few clunky things currently with this layout.
+    - To change the horizontal size of windows with PaperWM, I need to press both LGui and MO(1), then press J or I to shrink or grow screen.
+    - To press Control+Shift, there is a tap dance TD(0) on the first layer.
+This is RAlt, unless I tap then hold.
+Then it becomes Control+Shift, which I use mostly for moving around tabs and windows in my terminal.